Flokey82/go_gens/gamerogueish/README.md

     * [DONE] Item pickup
   * Item effects
   * [DONE] Item triggers
+  * Hidden items
+    * [DONE] Hidden traps
+    * [DONE] Reveal hidden items on touch
+    * Reveal hiddem items if we have high enough perception or a potion of perception
+    * Hidden status should be per entity (player, enemy) so that enemies can also run into traps and avoid them when they know where they are
 * Combat
   * [DONE] Player death
   * Enemies should attack on each turn